 The most important thing in selecting a starting point is to not start at too difficult a level.
 It is much better to start off too easy than too hard.
 It is a much better to say to a child that these materials are too easy and we will skip ahead than the reverse which may provoke an attitude.
 The general rule of thumb is 1 to 2 grades below the child’s actual grade depending on how much the child is struggling.
 We want the child to have a positive experience from the start.
-Should you buy materials that turn out to not be appropriate, contact customer service and we will be happy to make an exchange for you.
-If you perform an assessment of reading skill using our Assessment Module, you will find a recommended starting point in the report that is generated.
+If you perform an evaluation of reading skill using our Evaluation Module, you will find a recommended starting point in the report that is generated.

 Will my child be motivated to work with your Skill Builders?

-Most children are motivated to work with these exercises because most children make rapid progress with these exercises.
-Most children who have struggled in learning to read have not experienced many successes in this regard.
-The fact that a child sees his/her improvement, and the software clearly shows the improvement, is probably the best motivational factor.
+Our Skill Builders are particularly effective with children who have struggled in learning to read and have not experienced many successes in this regard.
+The fact that a child sees his/her improvement, and the software clearly shows the improvement, is probably the best motivational factor for a child who has experienced repeated difficulties.
 In addition, we do recommend a reward system for your child.